-The plan was this: We were going to spend the day visiting the rural villages located on the outskirts of Huatulco, Mexico, where we would learn about the local weaving craft, watch women make local fare, and tour medicinal herb and coffee farms.
-Our route on the towns and traditions tour would follow the one used by the cruise ships, but we were leaving an hour before the boats pulled into port, allowing us to avoid the tourists spilling off the ships.
+Our plan was to spend the day visiting the rural villages located on the outskirts of Huatulco, Mexico, where we would learn about the local weaving craft, watch women make local fare, and tour medicinal herb and coffee farms.
+Our route on the tour would follow the one used by the cruise ships, but we were leaving an hour before the boats pulled into port, allowing us to avoid the tourists spilling off the ships.

-We ate our tortillas beneath a large shade structure outdoors.
+We ate beneath a large shade structure outdoors.
 Large tables set up around the edge of the area were covered in handcrafted goods.
-Local women stood off to the side with their children as people fingered the products while snacking on tortillas.
+Local women stood off to the side with their children as the guests fingered the products while snacking on tortillas.
 Discreetly placed on the compound were two bathrooms—one for men, one for women, both with flush toilets.
 A sink with running water stood outside, between the two bathroom doors.

 “Do people actually live here?” one of the women I was traveling with asked our guide.